Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Ground state phase diagram

+In order to pinpoint the nature of each phase distinguished by the energy and its derivative, we first investigate the ground state properties of the system at the extreme limits of $\theta=0$ and $\pi$, where the KH Hamiltonian \eqref{eq:Kekule-Heisenberg} reduces to the Kekul\'{e} model with QSL ground state.
+Analysis of the energy and its derivative shows that the QSL phases span for $\theta \in [355^{\circ}, 3^{\circ}]$ and $\theta \in [176^{\circ}, 182^{\circ}]$ regions around the pure antiferromagnetic and ferromagnetic Kekul{\'e} points, respectively.
+These narrow QSL regions are distinguished with vertical dashed lines in the energy plot in Fig.~\ref{fig:energy}.
+In Fig.~\ref{fig:energy_scaling}-(b) we have illustrated our TN results on the magnetization of QSL states, $\sum_{i} \lvert\langle \textbf{S}_{i} \rangle\rvert $, as a function of $1/D$ (see the red and black curves).
+The behavior of the magnetization in QSL phases shows that, it approaches zero by increasing the bond dimension $D$ which is in agreement with the QSL nature of the Kekul{\'e} ground state at $\theta=0,~\pi$ points.

 The KH Hamiltonian \eqref{eq:Kekule-Heisenberg} further corresponds to the antiferromagnetic (ferromagnetic) Heisenberg model at $\theta=\pi/2$ ($\theta=3\pi/2$) with non-zero magnetic orders.
-As previously pointed out in Sec.~\ref{subsec:Heisenberg} the ground state of the antiferromagnetic Heisenberg model on the honeycomb lattice is a N{\'e}el state with anti-parallel alignment of the spins (see Fig.~\ref{fig:phasediagram}-(b)).
+As previously pointed out in Sec.~\ref{subsec:Heisenberg} the ground state of the antiferromagnetic Heisenberg model on the honeycomb lattice is a N{\'e}el state with anti-parallel alignment of the spins.
 This AFM ordering can be best detected with staggered magnetization, i.e., $\sum_{i} (-1)^{i} \langle \textbf{S}_{i} \rangle $.
-Fig.~\ref{fig:O.P} (the green curve) demonstrates a nonvanishing staggered magnetization for $\theta \in [5^o, 143^o]$ which also includes the $\theta=\pi/2$ point, and distinguishes a large AFM region in the phase diagram of the KH model.
-Alternatively, a large FM region can be detected for $\theta \in [181^o, 303^o]$ in Fig.~\ref{fig:O.P} (the red curve) which spans around the pure ferromagnetic Heisenberg model at $\theta=3\pi/2$ (see Fig.~\ref{fig:phasediagram}-(a), (c)).
+Fig.~\ref{fig:O.P} (the green curve) demonstrates a nonvanishing staggered magnetization for $\theta \in [3^{\circ}, 143^{\circ}]$ which also includes the $\theta=\pi/2$ point, and distinguishes a large AFM region in the phase diagram of the KH model.
+Alternatively, a large FM region can be detected for $\theta \in [182^{\circ}, 306^{\circ}]$ (see Fig.~\ref{fig:O.P}, the red curve) which spans around the pure ferromagnetic Heisenberg model at $\theta=3\pi/2$ (Also see the phase diagram, illustrated in Fig.~\ref{fig:phasediagram}-(a)).